PhyAVBench: A Challenging Audio Physics-Sensitivity Benchmark for Physically Grounded Text-to-Audio-Video Generation: PhyAVBench

-We adopt an iterative quality control and filtering process, in which LLMs and human experts jointly assess the quality of prompts and collected videos.
-At early stages, LLMs are used to perform preliminary screening of prompts, identifying potential issues such as semantic ambiguity, unintended physical confounders, or violations of the intended control variables.
-Subsequently, human reviewers conduct detailed inspections of both prompts and audio–video samples to verify physical consistency, text-audio–video alignment, and adherence to real-world plausibility.
-Problematic samples are removed, revised, or re-collected, and the refined data are repeatedly re-evaluated until they meet strict quality criteria.
-This iterative human–LLM collaborative refinement process makes PhyAVBench a reliable benchmark for evaluating physically grounded T2AV generation.
+\textbf{5) Iterative Quality Control and Filtering.} We employ an iterative quality control process where LLMs and human experts jointly assess prompts and videos.
+LLMs first perform preliminary screening to detect issues such as ambiguity, unintended confounders, or violations of control variables.
+Human reviewers then verify physical consistency, text-audio-video alignment, and real-world plausibility.
+Problematic samples are removed, revised, or re-collected, with repeated evaluation until strict quality standards are met.
+This human-LLM collaboration ensures PhyAVBench is a reliable benchmark for physically grounded T2AV evaluation.